cube3power/atsd/sql/README.md

 ```

-### JOIN
+### Inner `JOIN`

 The `JOIN` clause allows merging records in multiple tables for the **same** entity into one result set.

-The default `JOIN` condition includes:
-* `entity` column
-* `time` column
-* `tags` column

 If the timestamps for joined metrics are identical, the `JOIN` operation merges rows for all the detailed records.
-This is typically the case when multiple metrics are inserted with one command.

 ```ls
 | datetime             | entity       | t1.value | t2.value | t3.value |